danielespo/danielespo/README.md

 ## Hi there 👋 I'm Daniel Espinosa Gonzalez
 - 🔭 I’m currently working on system architecture at PsiQuantum
 - 💬 Ask me about reasoning, logic, VLSI and FPGA
-- 🌱 I’m currently learning Haskell and OCaml to make a "rust-analyzer/expect-test" for cocotb/verilator
+- 🌱 I’m currently learning Haskell and OCaml for hardware synthesis (Clash, hardCaml)
-- 🤔 I’m looking for help with functional programming and creating C bindings in haskell/OCaml
+- 🤔 I’m looking for help with functional programming and low latency computing
-- 📫 How to reach me: LinkedIn or carrier pigeon
+- 📫 How to reach me: https://www.linkedin.com/in/daniel-a-espinosa
-- ⚡ Fun fact: I am an archery gold medallist and love jiu-jitsu
+- ⚡ Fun fact: I am an archery gold medallist and love jiu-jitsu, puzzles, and magic the gathering

 https://danluu.com/why-hardware-development-is-hard/
 <!--